ZAFZAFIZakariae/studySpanish/README.md

 The script installs React, React Router, Dexie, Zod, and the Markdown toolchain from pre-downloaded npm tarballs.
 It first looks for packages inside `.npm-offline-cache/` (configurable via `LOCAL_CACHE_DIR`).
 If the cache is empty, it extracts `offline-deps.tar.gz` (override with `BUNDLED_TARBALL`) and installs from the bundled tarballs.
 Populate either location with the required package archives to complete the build without internet access.

+### CDN fallback preview

+If package installation is blocked entirely, open [`public/cdn-fallback.html`](public/cdn-fallback.html) directly in the browser.
+The page loads the prebuilt production bundle from the configured CDN (React, ReactDOM, and React Router are sourced from esm.sh) and renders a handful of lesson extracts fetched from the repository.
+Override the query parameters (`bundle`, `bundleBase`, `extractBase`, `paths`) to point at a different CDN host or set of extracts when necessary.
+This provides a quick visual smoke test without running `npm install` or Vite locally.

 ## Verification checklist

 To confirm the app is healthy, run the test suite followed by a production build: